Who's Behind Listverse?

 7 Inmates Work

 The inmates at Angola are taught to work as soon as they arrive.
 Former prison warden Burl Cain said that many of these men didn’t know how to work, and making them learn to work would be a huge part of their rehabilitation.
 Whether they like it or not, prisoners are given a job soon after arriving.
-Once an inmate is cleared by a prison doctor, he is immediately put to work.
+Once a prison doctor clears an inmate, he is immediately put to work.

 Cain said that the work assigned to each inmate gives them a day-to-day purpose by fostering skills and achievement.
 Working the fields located on prison grounds is one of the more popular jobs, but prisoners are also encouraged to learn trades.
 Many trade jobs, such as automotive, culinary arts, and plumbing, are offered to inmates.
 Prisoners serving life sentences teach these skills to other inmates, and those who will be released can use their trades toward rehabilitation after their sentences are over.